-Some of the vaccines recommended by the Centers for Disease Control and Protection (CDC) to keep children healthy are also required by Colorado law for children attending Colorado child care, preschool or school to prevent the spread of vaccine-preventable disease.
-Colorado law also allows parents to exempt their child from day care- and school-required immunizations on medical, religious, or philosophical grounds.
+Some of the vaccines recommended by the Centers for Disease Control and Protection (CDC) to keep children healthy are also required by Colorado law for children attending school or child care to prevent the spread of vaccine-preventable disease.
+Colorado law also allows parents to exempt their children from child care- and school-required immunizations on medical, religious, or philosophical grounds.

 You should have received a letter from your child’s school or child care center to let you know which vaccines are required in order for your child to attend school or child care.
 For questions about your child’s required immunizations or to get an immunization certificate, please contact the Colorado Department of Public Health and Environment (CDPHE) Immunization Branch.

 Colorado requires schools and licensed child care facilities to annually report their immunization and exemption rates to CDPHE.
 To look up your child’s school or child care facility rates, visit CDPHE's school and child care immunization data website.

 Parents consider a variety of factors when deciding where to send their child for school or child care, and now immunization and exemption rates can be part of that decision.